Hindu Succession Act, 1956: Certain exceptions

 Any person who commits murder is disqualified from receiving any form of inheritance from the victim.

-If a relative convert from Hinduism, he or she is still eligible for inheritance.
+If a relative converts from Hinduism, he or she remains eligible for inheritance.
 The descendants of that converted relative, however, are disqualified from receiving an inheritance from their Hindu relatives, unless they have converted to Hinduism before the death of the relative.

 Amendment

 The Hindu Succession (Amendment) Act, 2005, amended Section 4, Section 6, Section 23, Section 24 and Section 30 of the Hindu Succession Act, 1956.
 It revised rules on coparcenary property, giving daughters of the deceased equal rights with sons, and subjecting them to the same liabilities and disabilities.
 The amendment essentially furthers equal rights between Hindu males and females in society through legislation.